-Michael Gallagher in conversation with Joan Taylor, author of the critically acclaimed Conversations with Mr. Prain and the historical The Englishman, the Moor and the Holy City, about the second Lizzie Blaylock novel, The Scarab Heart:
+Michael Gallagher in conversation in 2013 with Joan Taylor, author of the critically acclaimed Conversations with Mr. Prain and the historical The Englishman, the Moor and the Holy City, about the second Lizzie Blaylock novel, The Scarab Heart:

 JT: What makes an Egyptian archaeological dig so perfect as a setting for a murder mystery?

 MG: I knew early on that the second book was going to be a whodunnit set in Egypt, and it occurred to me that the Valley of the Kings might be a fantastic place to stage a murder.
 The Ancient Egyptians called it Set Ma’at or “the Place of Truth” for a good reason: like many sacred sites around the world it has an other-worldly ambience.
 All it takes is a light hand and a little loving care to bring this to life in the text.
 In the 19th century it became a magnet for amateur archaeologists from all over Europe, so much so that by 1885, when The Scarab Heart is set, people were beginning to think that the valley had been dug dry.
 And yet such was the passion for Ancient Egyptian antiquities that they still came.
 It’s actually quite a remote spot, and this works well in the context of a murder mystery—the murderer is guaranteed to be found amongst a small group of suspects, each of whom the reader has come to know well.

 JT: Is it all too easy to be led astray by first impressions?